openSUSE/libstorage-ng/doc/resize.md

 Filesystems
 -----------

-- ext4: shrink and grow.
+- ext2/3/4: shrink and grow.

 - btrfs: shrink and grow.

+- XFS: grow

+- reiserfs: shrink and grow

 - NTFS: shrink and grow.